Why Islamists and the radical Left loathe the Day of Love.

 These Islamic forces in Pakistan cannot, of course, no matter how hard they try, completely succeed in preventing couples from showing love to each other on this special day, and so many Pakistanis still cryptically celebrate Valentine's Day and exchange presents in secret.

-In Muslim-dominant Malaysia, while Islamic religious leaders and officials warn people against celebrating Valentine's, the group The National Muslim Youth Association consistently issues a yearly pre-Valentine's Day message in which it demonizes the day and specifically directs females not to use emoticons and perfume.
+In Muslim-dominant Malaysia, meanwhile, while Islamic religious leaders and officials warn people against celebrating Valentine's, the group The National Muslim Youth Association consistently issues a yearly pre-Valentine's Day message in which it demonizes the day and specifically directs females not to use emoticons and perfume.
 Malaysia's State mufti chief assistant Mat Jais Kamos is habitually mindful of issuing warnings about Valentine's -- and that is why, in 2014, a few days beforehand, he ordered young people to stay clear of celebrating the Day of Love: “The celebration emphasizes the relationship between two individuals rather than the love between family members or married couples," he affirmed, and department officials backed up his command by distributing leaflets to remind citizens of the 2006 ban on Valentine’s Day issued by the state fatwa council.

 In Saudi Arabia, the morality police consistently punish the slightest hint of Valentine’s Day celebrations.
 The Kingdom and its religious police officially issue stern warnings that anyone caught even thinking about Valentine’s Day will suffer some of the most painful penalties of Sharia Law.
 Daniel Pipes has documented how the Saudi regime takes a firm stand against Valentine’s every year.
 Indeed, the Saudi religious police outlaw the sale of all Valentine's Day items, forcing shopkeepers to remove roses, all red items and numerous other gifts.